-As stated above, the nominating and corporate governance committee seeks out candidates with a diversity of experience and perspectives.
-When considering candidates as potential members of our Board of Directors, our Board of Directors and our nominating and corporate governance committee evaluate the candidates' ability to contribute to such diversity.
+As stated above, the Nominating and Corporate Governance Committee seeks out candidates with a diversity of experience and perspectives.
+When considering candidates as potential members of our Board of Directors, our Board of Directors and our Nominating and Corporate Governance Committee evaluate the candidates' ability to contribute to such diversity.
 Our Board of Directors assesses its effectiveness in this regard as part of its annual evaluation process.
-Currently, of our five independent directors, one is a woman, one is from an underrepresented racial/ethnic group, and two have served for five years or less.
+Currently, of our six independent directors, two are women, one is from an underrepresented racial/ethnic group, and three have served for five years or less.

-Board Diversity Matrix (As o of April 25, 2023)
+Board Diversity Matrix (As of April 22, 2024)

-Total Number of Directors - 6
+TOTAL NUMBER OF DIRECTORS 7

-Female Male Non-Binary Did Not Disclose Gender
+FEMALE MALE NON- BINARY DID NOT DISCLOSE

-Part I: Gender Identity
+PART I: GENDER IDENTITY

-Directors 1 4 1
+Directors 2 4 1

-Part II: Demographic Background
+PART II: DEMOGRAPHIC BACKGROUND

 African American or Black 1

 Alaskan Native or Native American

 Asian

 Hispanic or Latino

 Native Hawaiian or Pacific Islander

-White 1 3
+White 2 3

 Two or More Races or Ethnicities

 LGBTQ+

 Did Not Disclose Demographic Background 1